AmandaCIdev/full-stack-capstone/README.md

 The age limit of 18 years old aligns with the legal definition of adulthood in the USA, which is why it's applicable for the websites purposes.

 The name iCreate embodies the boundless potential within each individual child to shape their own reality, transcending limitations imposed by environment or resources.
 It stands as a powerful affirmation of personal empowerment, urging individuals to craft their unique selves without constraints.

+It's essential to emphasise that this project is currently developed purely for educational purposes but will be modified and applied in the future for my volunteer work with youth through an established organisation.

 # Table of Contents